subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Figure 20: Illustrating Frustration

 It was suggested that the random spins orientations were being caused as result of the fact that it is impossible to satisfy all the inter-node spin couplings at the same time.
 This results in a phenomenon called 'frustration' and arises whenever there exists a loop in which the product of the spins is negative.
 This is illustrated in the right hand side of above figure: The node in the upper vertex has a anti-ferromagnetic coupling with the node on the left, as a result of which its spin oriented downwards.
 But now the spin on the right side is in a conundrum.
-Since it has a ferromagnetic coupling with the other nodes, it doesn't have a one best spin configuration that it can settle to in equilibrium (at $T=0$).
+Since it has an ferromagnetic coupling with the other nodes, it doesn't have a one best spin configuration that it can settle to in equilibrium (at $T=0$).
 As result it, in some cases it can settle in to an UP spin configurations and in other casees to the DOWN spin, and it chooses one of these at random.
 As a result there is a proliferation of metastable states i.e., a spin glass system can have many more than two phases in low temperature equilibrium, and unlike a ferromagnet, the spin configuration in a phase can look random.
 The thermal randomness in a ferromagnetic material gradually decreases as the temperature is reduced, and ultimately it becomes completely ordered at $T=0$.
 The frustration driven randomness in a spin glass on the other hand becomes "frozen" as the temperature is reduced, and it maintains the randomness even at $T=0$.
 We will see in the next section that there are some order parameters that are able to capture the frozen disorder in a spin glass.